andrescasa-dev/BlackJack/Readme.md

 [video](https://www.youtube.com/watch?v=eyoh-Ku9TCI&ab_channel=wikiHow)

 # TO DO
-- [] in the GUI: Remove dealer's chips and in that place position the score
+- [ ] in the GUI: Remove dealer's chips and in that place position the score
+- [ ] characters as POO?

 # API
 [Deck of cards](https://www.deckofcardsapi.com/)